Deyht/CIANNA/README.md

 # CIANNA - Convolutional Interactive Artificial Neural Network by/for Astrophysicists
 ########################################################################################

 CIANNA - Convolutional Interactive Artificial Neural Network by/for Astrophysicists - is a deep learning framework developed to address astrophysical problems.
-Functionalities and optimizations are added as they are identified as relevant for astrophysical problems solving.
+Functionalities and optimizations are mainly added as they are identified as relevant for astrophysical problems solving.

 Main developer : David Cornu, FR - UTINAM / Univ.
 Franche Comté david.cornu@utinam.cnrs.fr

-This work is done in the context of a PhD thesis funded by the CNES, usage must have received an explicit authorization.
+The use of this framework must have received an explicit authorization.

 All rights reserved to the Author.